QuietEvolver/mr_robogers_neighborhood/README.md

 <br>
 <br> 8.
 Describe: isANumber10()
 <br>
-<br>Test: "This test will identify numbers 1-3 and produce a specific message for number which appears first from the user input."
+<br>Test: "It should identify numbers 1-3 and produce a specific message for number which appears first from the user input."
 <br>Code:
 <br>let inputThree = parseInt("3");
 <br>let msg3 = "";